andif888/packer-windows-vsphere-iso/README.md

 ### Step 2: Init Packer

-Init Packer by using the following command
+Init Packer by using the following command.
+(Spot the dot at the end of the command!)
 ```bash
 packer init .
 ```